Why You Need A Lawyer For An Indecent Exposure Charge

 The court of appeals found that the circuit erred in sentencing the defendant as a sexually delinquent person without holding a hearing to determine if the defendant was sexually delinquent.
-When adjudicating a defendant as a sexually delinquent person is an issue, the court shall conduct an examination of witnesses relative to the sexual delinquency of such person before sentencing.
-In the instant case, this hearing was never conducted.
+When adjudicating a defendant as a sexually delinquent person is an issue, the court shall examine witnesses relative to the sexual delinquency of such person before sentencing.
+In this case, this hearing was never held.

 The court further vacated the conviction for indecent exposure.
 Both the United States Constitution and the Michigan Constitution protect an individual from being placed twice in jeopardy for the same offense.
-Aggravated indecent exposure and indecent exposure for the purpose of double jeopardy are the same offense.
+Aggravated indecent exposure and indecent exposure at the same offense for the purpose of double jeopardy analysis.
 The court stated, “The offense of indecent exposure does not contain any elements that are distinct from the offense of aggravated indecent exposure.
 Therefore, because the legislature has not expressed a clear intent to permit multiple punishments for the same conduct, this defendant cannot be convicted of both offenses.”

-If you find yourself in need of a good Michigan criminal defense attorney, take time to research each one.
-Our attorneys at Lewis & Dickstein, P.L.L.C. are experienced criminal defense lawyers who have over 25 years of experience in handling criminal cases.
+If you find yourself in need of a top Michigan criminal defense attorney, take time to research each one.
+Our attorneys at LEWIS & DICKSTEIN, P.L.L.C. are experienced criminal defense lawyers who have decades of experience in successfully handling criminal cases.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.